 Once you install an SSL certificate for your website, the data is encrypted and allows for secure connections from your client’s web browsers and your web server.

 Usually, when you see a green padlock for a website that you visited via your favorite web browser indicates that the website is using an SSL cert.
-However websites that use SSL certs can also be recognized by a green address bar once you open them in the web browser.
+However, websites that use SSL certs can also be recognized by a green address bar once you open them in the web browser.

-Various research show that nearly 70 percent of online shoppers have changed their minds in ordering online due to lack of trust in the transaction.
+Various research show that nearly 70 percent of online shoppers have changed their minds in ordering online due to a lack of trust in the transaction.
 When asked, many of them indicated that if there was a presence of a trust mark (green padlock or green address bar) they would have purchased the product they intended.

-We know that making a successful SSL cert order can sometimes be very annoying and that is why in this article we will cover all the steps needed for successfully ordering an SSL certificate through our website.
+We know that making a successful SSL cert order can sometimes be very annoying and that is why in this article, we will cover all the steps needed for successfully ordering an SSL certificate through our website.

 As you can see you have various brands to choose from.
-When choosing an SSL cert for a website, people narrow their choice according to their budget and the certificate usage.
+When choosing an SSL cert for a website, people narrow their choice according to their budget and certificate usage.
 So make your choice and then do the order.
 But first, let us explain something about certs and the order process.

 SSL Certificates consist a public and a private key.
-These keys together, establish an encrypted connection.
+These keys, together, establish an encrypted connection.
 An SSL certificate can be purchased from a certificate authority (CA) which is an entity that issues digital certificates to organizations or people after validating them.